-Human factors is a broad term that covers a lot of things, but at the core of all of them is the study of how humans behave, both physically and mentally, within their work environment and with the tools they use to do their everyday work.
+Human factors is a broad term that covers a lot of topics, but at the core of all of them is the study of how humans behave, both physically and mentally, within their work environment and with the tools they use to do their everyday work.

 Our human factors team is made up of professionals with experience in conducting human factors and ergonomics assessments in all kinds of contexts, including everything from pre-emptive employee safety projects to investigations into product and premises liability after an accident has occurred.
 We work with government agencies, industry organizations, large legal firms, and all kinds of businesses.

-ESI was retained to investigate an aviation crash involving airplane impacting power lines and terrain and pilot and passenger fatally injured.
+ESi was retained to investigate an aviation crash involving airplane impacting power lines and terrain and pilot and passenger fatally injured.

 Biomechanical accident reconstruction analysis methodologies were used to address injury modes associated with human operator involvement with a commercial hand fed tree chipper winch line.

 A female pedestrian wearing black clothing was injured when an automatic sliding door closed on her while she was standing at the right door threshold.
 An accident reconstruction was performed to document the injury mechanism.

 ESi Principal Dennis Brickman presented important research on bunk bed entrapment hazards at the XXXVth Annual ISOES Conference in Munich, Germany.

 ESi welcomes Torrence Welch, Ph.D., a new Sr. Managing Consultant in our Biomechanics and Safety practice.
 Dr. Welch is a highly qualified biomechanical engineer and will be based in our Atlanta, Georgia office.